 Long gone are the days when men only had one fitting option for dress shirts.
-The reality is that men appreciate different fits to their shirts, and having more options leads to a greater choice for styles.
-However, you might find yourself overwhelmed by the range of options for shirts, so here is an explanation of the difference between two similar (but very different) fitting options – muscle fit vs slim fit.
+The reality is that men appreciate different fits to their shirts.
+Having more options leads to a greater choice for styles.
+Yet, you might find yourself overwhelmed by the range of options for shirts.
+Here is an explanation of the difference between two similar (but very different) fitting options – muscle fit vs slim fit.

 Slim Fit Shirts